ghidora77/GEE_Labs_Website/docs/Lab_01.md

 Map.addLayer(trueColor, trueColorVis, 'True Color');
 ```

 We will discuss some of the benefits of working with a false-color imagery in later sections, but we can modify the bands we want to visualize.
-In this case, we are using a random set of bands, where band six will be visualized with the red, band 3 will be visualized with the green, and band 01 will be blue.
-Because the value of band 6 has a higher range, this image shows up with a heavy red presence.
+In this case, we are using a random set of bands, where the value of band six is visualized with red, band three is visualized with green, and band one with blue.
+Because the value of band six has a higher range, this image shows up with a heavy red presence.

 ```javascript
 var dataset = ee.ImageCollection('MODIS/006/MOD09A1')